ymizushi/ymizushi-info/README.md

-# ymizushi-www
+# ymizushi-info
-The website for about ymizushi. http://www.ymizushi.info
+The website project for about ymizushi. http://www.ymizushi.info

 ## Usage
-lein ring server
+$ lein ring server

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 ymizushi

 Distributed under the Eclipse Public License, the same as Clojure.